CrossRef/event-data-user-guide/docs/app-contributing.md

 ### Authorization

-All authorization is done with JWT.
+All authorisation is done with JWT.
 We will send you a token for staging and when you are ready, another one for production.

 ### Sending Events to the Bus